ayushsubedi/diabetic_retinopathy_glaucoma_notebooks/README.md

 - [x] densenet linear with ben on ocular, kaggle, and himanchu dataset (disk extracted, normal, and cropped dataset)
 - [x] densenet sequential with ben on ocular, kaggle, and himanchu dataset
 - [x] densenet sequential with ben on ocular, kaggle, and himanchu dataset (disk extracted, normal, and cropped dataset)
+- [ ] add datasets from cheers for testing
+- [ ] add datasets from cheers for training

 ## Diabetic Retinopathy Prediction